Bhutan

 All treks into the Himalayas in the northern part of the country are through rugged and isolated terrain, with no other means of communication than footpaths.
 For this reason, you must take out mountain accident insurance valid for Bhutan, including helicopter rescue.

 That said, the treks in Bhutan are quite spectacular and not very crowded.
-There are the big treks that will be your main objective in your trip and will probably take up most of the days in the country, but there are also smaller treks that can complement a trip around Bhutan that includes visits to some of the interesting places in the country.
+Apart from the long treks, there are shorter itineraries that can complement a trip to Bhutan that includes visits to some of the country’s interesting places.

 “day” backpack | Towel (best fast dryer one) |